bitrix24/b24restdocs/api-reference/crm/leads/crm-lead-list.md

-# Get a List of Leads crm.lead.list
+# Get the list of leads crm.lead.list

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will fill it in shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}